waywardphilosopher/parami/src/data/blog/Practice/2026-03-01-philosophy-as-practice-07.md

 ## Writing task

 _Write a list of as many pleasures that you can think of that you enjoy.
 Which of these are static?
 Which are kinetic?
-If they are kinetic, what suffering or pain do they led to._
+If they are kinetic, what suffering or pain do they lead to?_

 Does this exercise tell us anything useful or interesting about how to choose between pleasures?
 We'll talk about this in groups.